-- Multiple respondents highlighted the need for continued, long-lasting supportive services and targeted case management for vulnerable populations who transition to independent living, especially those involved in existing programs that match special needs populations with available housing. - Several individuals noted that targeted case management is necessary to sustainably prevent and respond to crises that can lead to - housing instability for qualified populations who have transitioned to independent living. - Affordable housing developers noted that there are recently completed and pending rental complexes that include set-aside units for special needs and vulnerable populations.
-These households need access to and delivery of comprehensive support services to ensure their ability to live independently. - An official from a neighboring county noted that those administering rental assistance voucher programs for vulnerable populations (e.g., Bridge subsidy, 811, New Futures, local programs, etc.) face broad-based challenges related to identifying and supporting members of vulnerable populations who are able to live in independent settings.
-For example, there was identified a need for long-term availability of targeted case management to address crisis situations that threaten the housing stability of clients.
+- Multiple respondents highlighted the need for continued, long-lasting supportive services and targeted case management for vulnerable populations when they transition to transition to independent living, especially those involved in existing programs that match special needs populations with available housing. - Several individuals noted that targeted case management is necessary to sustainably prevent - and respond to crises that can lead to - housing instability for qualified populations who have transitioned to independent living. - Affordable housing developers noted that there are recently completed and pending rental complexes that include set-aside units for special needs and vulnerable populations.
+These households need access to and delivery of comprehensive support services to ensure their ability to live independently.

-A member of the Continuum of Care noted that there are 80 medically frail individuals are currently residing in the system that need enhanced services.
+- An official from a neighboring county noted that those administering rental assistance voucher programs for vulnerable populations (e.g., Bridge subsidy, Section 811, New Futures, local programs, etc.) face broad-based challenges related to identifying and supporting members of vulnerable populations who are able to live in independent settings.
+A need for long-term availability of targeted case management to address crisis situations that threaten the housing stability of clients was identified. - A member of the Continuum of Care noted that 80 medically frail individuals are currently residing in the system that need enhanced services.